RESHMA2007/EX.No.2.1-CREATE-A-3D-SOLID-MODEL-FROM-ISOMETRIC-DRAWING/README.md

+Developed by:Reshma R

+Reg no:212224040274
 # EX.No.2.1  CREATE A 3D SOLID MODEL FROM ISOMETRIC DRAWING
-## Date:

 ## AIM
 To create a 3Dmodel from the given isometric drawing using fusion 360 tool.